Fleshlight Mold: All You Need to Know About Fleshlight Mold and Mildew

 A nice benefit of buying a Fleshlight over other male masturbators is its longevity.
 If properly cared for and maintained, a Fleshlight will last you for years, with some users having reported using their Fleshlight for over 10 years (see How Long do Fleshlights lasts for the details).

 However, mold will give your Fleshlight an unpleasant smell, will result in unsightly marks and make using it a health risk.
 This post will look at the reasons why a Fleshlight can develop mold or mildew, how you can prevent it, and what to do if it happens.

 How Can a Fleshlight Get Mold?

-Mold is caused by lack of maintenance after using your Fleshlight.
+Mold is caused by a lack of maintenance after using your Fleshlight.
 In most cases, it’s found in the Fleshlight’s internal canal.
-This is where the combination of body fluids and lube create a warm, moist environment for bacteria to grow and spread.
+This is where the combination of body fluids and lube creates a warm, moist environment for bacteria to grow and spread.
 Over time, if you don’t properly rinse out and dry your Fleshlight, it will result in the growth of mold and mildew.

 How to Prevent Mold from Growing on Your Fleshlight